 Going to college has forced me to learn some things that I wouldn’t have learned on my own.
 This list includes assembler (no one uses it), Java (no one smart uses it), theory (practical is king), how to implement data structures (why reinvent the wheel?), and other numerous and sundry bits and pieces (they don't "matter").I think that learning a broad spectrum of your field is crucial.
 Much of creativity is applying one field’s techniques to another.
 By limiting ourselves to what is immediately interesting, we limit our ability to draw valuable connections.
 Thus, while some are content to dismiss non-programming courses as useless, I enjoyed my macro and micro economics (okay, I hated them, but I learned anyway).
 I learned while being dismembered by the Spanish, French and Japanese languages.
-I had opportunities to read books I would have likely not read (I love to read books on my own, but I don’t think the
+I had opportunities to read books I would have likely not read (I love to read books on my own, but I don’t think the Lysastrata

-Lysastrata or the
+or the Republic

-Republic would have been among them).Having resources and knowledge outside your exact field is not a meaningless waste--even if we accept the flawed view that only our skill in our specific field is important--because applying the tools of other fields to computer science is the recipe for a particularly sweet tasting dish:
+would have been among them).Having resources and knowledge outside your exact field is not a meaningless waste--even if we accept the flawed view that only our skill in our specific field is important--because applying the tools of other fields to computer science is the recipe for a particularly sweet tasting dish: progress